hilios/jQuery.countdown/README.md

     Called whenever the countdown finishs.

 *event.value*
-An string with the number of the propertie that is left with two digits format for hours, minutes and seconds.
+A string with the number of the propertie that is left with two digits format for hours, minutes and seconds.

 *event.date*
 A date object with the current date countdown.